Custom eLearning Solutions

 Example:

-An interactive scenario for financial aid counsellors guides them through handling a financial aid appeal.
+Improve judgment in the moments that shape enrollment conversion, student retention, and support quality.
 Participants make decisions about required documentation, tone and timeline.
 The scenario shows the effect of each choice on queue length and compliance flags and generates a follow‑up email template.

 Tests and Assessments